Skiathos Town: Your 2023 Insiders Guide

 Guests can enjoy breathtaking sea views from the exteriors and balconies.
 The property boasts an outdoor pool, perfect for relaxing at the end of a day’s sightseeing.
 Click here to check the latest rates and availability.

 Do you have any additional questions about Skiathos town?
-Do you need help planning your Greece holiday?
-I have lived in Greece since 2017 and spent 8 months living in the Sporades.
+I have lived in Greece since 2017 and spent 9 months based on Skopelos and Skiathos.

 Feel free to reach out if you need anything.
 Safe travels.